triciaward/fast-api-template/docs/tutorials/deployment-and-production.md

 - **Database connection errors?** Check `DATABASE_URL` and DB status
 - **HTTPS not working?** Check Caddy and Cloudflare DNS settings
 - **Email not sending?** Check SMTP credentials
+- **Docs page blank?** The template serves a custom Swagger UI at `/docs` with CDN fallbacks and a CSP relaxed only for docs.
+If your network blocks CDNs, either allowlist `unpkg.com` and `cdnjs.cloudflare.com` for the `/docs` route, or host Swagger UI assets locally by editing `app/main.py`.
+A quick refresh after startup often resolves initial load timing.

 ---